ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     `New-DlpEdmSchema -FileData $edmSchemaXml`

-5. Proceed to Part 2.
+5. Proceed to the next section.

 ## Part 2: Install and authorize the EDM Upload agent